matthewwyndham/city-organizer/README.md

 > ## New York
 > - New York, NY ( `pop.
 8,622,698` )

-# Getting Started
+## Getting Started

-## Download this project
-- Open the terminal
+1. Open the terminal
-- Navigate to your Documents folder then run the following to clone the repository
+2. Navigate to your Documents folder then run the following to clone the repository
 ```
 git clone https://github.com/byuitechops/city-organizer.git
 cd city-organizer
 git remote rm origin
+npm i
 ```
-- Open the created folder in vscode
+3. Open the created folder in vscode
-- Install the Markdown Preview plugin in vscode to see how your output will be rendered
+4. Install the Markdown Preview plugin in vscode to see how your output will be rendered
+5. Write some awesome code
+5. Test your code by running `node main.js`

 ## The Challenge
 In `main.js` add the nessesary code to transform the flat csv data into the nested format that is shown below.
 Where cities of the same STATE are under their respective STATE and states of the same REGION are under their respective REGION